 Let’s Just Do It.
-Tips for Passionate Practitioners and Coaches To Get Their Businesses Back on Track — Tips 16–18: Take Back Your Power
+Tips for Passionate Practitioners and Coaches To Get Their Businesses Back on Track — Get Creative with Your Journaling!

 This is a series for coaches and therapists who are passionate about their work and their clients but struggling to find a way to make things work post-Covid as clients melt away and money becomes an issue for most people.

 Journaling is an effective way to document your hopes and dreams for your business and your personal life and that is a very useful thing to be doing right now as you work out your game plan to stability again.

 Many people cringe at the idea of putting their thoughts down on paper.
 Some equate all journaling with keeping a diary and they don’t want to revert back to their 10-year-old self.
 Others worry about keeping a journal secret or prevent themselves from being honest and vulnerable for fear that others will read their words.
 But with a My Business Ideas Journal it doesn’t need to be like that.
 Journals are used for many purposes — one of them is therapeutic where you would want to keep what you write private.
 Another is creative journalling and that is what this would be.

 So don’t talk yourself out of experiencing the power of journalling; the benefits are really tangible.
 It helps you get clear, toy with ideas, discard bits, tweak, play around and let yourself explore what you really, really want.
 Then it helps you plan to get it.